Our Winter edition of Horizons showcases new partners, old friends, true heroes, and a creative way to approach addiction recovery.

 As a young psychiatrist, John G. Gunderson, MD, was fascinated by certain patients that he, and even his more experienced colleagues, struggled to diagnose and treat.
 At the time, these patients were called “borderline schizophrenic” or “borderline neurotic.”
 Dr. Gunderson went on to co-author a 1975 article that, for the first time, gave a name and diagnosis to this collection of characteristics: borderline personality disorder.

 Ava Grieco’s canvas shows her floating through a blue sky, arms wide and stippled with needle marks.
 A chain anchors her to a hypodermic needle.
 Her polka-dotted pants and black top have tremendous meaning.

 Philanthropy Provides Crucial Support for Addiction Treatment

 When Maria Curtis’s son was released from a McLean treatment program, she was so impressed by the follow-up he received that she and her husband John made a gift to the hospital, directing it to help patients during their early recovery.
-Their generosity was enormously appreciated, says Roger Weiss, MD, chief of McLean’s Center of Excellence in Substance Use Disorders.
+Their generosity was enormously appreciated, says Roger Weiss, MD, chief of McLean’s Division of Alcohol, Drugs, and Addiction.